microsoft/Workshop-Interact-with-LLMs/Workshop instructions/04_Multimodal_interfaces.md

 1. Open VS Code on the VM
 2. File - New file - type website.html (save it to the desktop of the VM)
 3. Paste the HTML code generated into the empty html file
-4. Select VS Code extensions on the left bar, and install 'HTML Preview'
 5. Select the 'Open preview' button on the top right of VS Code to view the output

 ![Preview website code in VS Code](./Images/vs-code-view-html.png).